data4ryan/RedditBackground/README.md

 <h2>2.
 Add the script file on your computer</h2>

-Create a folder on your C: drive and call it <b>RedditBackground</b>.
+Create a folder on your Pictures folder and call it <b>redditbackground</b>.
 Add the file RedditBackground.py in that folder.

 <h2>Run the script</h2>

-To run the RedditBackground script, open the command line and point to C:\RedditBackground.
-Now run this command:
+To run the RedditBackground script, open the command line run this command:

 <code>python RedditBackground.py subredditName</code>